Arlanthir/notes/CardMagic.md

 ## Truth Detector (inspired by Lie Detector of Card College Light)

-1. Force a card, e.g.: Glimpse the top card by spreading the deck with the "deck is shuffled line" and use a delayed cut to force the top card.
+1. Force a card, e.g.: Glimpse the top card by spreading the deck with the "deck is shuffled line" and use a cross-cut to force the top card.
 2. Explain that the voice betrays the sincerity of a person, and by hearing alone you can detect whether someone is lying.
 Thus you want to conduct an experiment to detect when they are truthful.
 3. The spectator is to select another 4 cards and hold them alongside their card.
 4. You turn your back to the spectator.